1hue/Blanket/README.md

 Depth can be animated at runtime cheaply without a rebake.

-No changes to meshes are ever persisted.
+Your meshes are safe - never modified.

 ![Screenshot of a sphere mesh with snow cover](demo/assets/screenshot_2.png)